Suez Crisis: Israeli planning

 In July 1956, IDF chief of staff General Moshe Dayan advised Prime Minister David Ben-Gurion that Israel should attack Egypt at the first chance, but Ben-Gurion stated he preferred to attack Egypt with the aid of France.

 The planning for Operation Kadesh called for the Israeli Air Force to win air superiority, which was to be followed up with "one continuous battle" in the Sinai.
 Israeli forces would in a series of swift operations encircle and then take the four main Egyptian strong points in the Sinai: Sharm el-Sheikh, Arish, Abu Uwayulah (Abu Ageila), and the Gaza Strip.

 After the capture of these four objectives, Israel hope that entire Egyptian Army would fall back into Egypt proper, and British and French forces would then be able to push the Egyptian Army against an Israeli advance, and crush in a decisive encounter.

 Protocol of Sèvres

 France, Israel and the United Kingdom reached a secret agreement regarding political and military cooperation to overthrow Nasser and de-nationalise the Canal during discussions held between 22 and 24 October 1956 in Sèvres, France.
 Under the terms of the Protocol, Israel would attack Egypt on 29 October.
 The British and French governments would issue a joint appeal for both Egypt and Israel to cease firing and withdraw 10 miles from the canal.
-If both forces rejected this demand (a guarantee, since Israel was already aware of it), the French and British militaries would attack on 31 October.
+If one of the forces rejected this demand (a guarantee, since Israel was already aware of it), the French and British militaries would attack on 31 October.